luyadev/luya/docs/guide/lesson-activewindow.md

 ## Result

 After saving the view file, we've successfully added an ActiveWindow to the *addressbook* module.
-As you can see, it's fully integrated in our CRUD view, utilizes the already defined [materialize table styles](http://materializecss.com/table.html) and uses the LUYA CMS notification service:
+As you can see, it's fully integrated in our CRUD view, utilizes the already defined [bootstrap table styles](https://getbootstrap.com/docs/4.0/content/tables/) and uses the LUYA CMS notification service:

 ![Showing the ActiveWindow](img/aws-result.gif "Showing the ActiveWindow")